ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/amazon-echo-dot-give-away.markdown

 entry-content: "<p>Enter the draw to win the best gift you could ever have, the innovative\
   \ Amazon Echo Dot! by completing the form below before 23:59 on 1st July 2018.</p>"
 has-winner: false
-prize-description: "An Amazon Echo Dot."
+prize-description: "An Amazon Echo Dot"
+prize-restrictions: "Prize includes only the product.
+Any related account or subscription\
+  \ is not included."
 special-conditions: "Multiple entries are allowed up to one every 24 hours."
 ---